va1e7ia/Learning-JavaScript/README.md

 _Task 4:_ A number is given.
 Check out, is odd or even.
 _Task 5:_ Two words are given.
 Check out first letters are same or not.
 _Task 6:_  A word is given.
 Get the last letter.
 If the word ends with "ь", then you take penultimate letter.

+# LEVEL 1.2
+_Task 1:_ A number is given.
+Print the first digit of this number to the console.
+_Task 2:_ A number is given.
+Print the last digit of this number to the console.
+_Task 3:_ A number is given.
+Print first digit + last digit to the console.
+_Task 4:_ A number is given.
+Print amount of digits of this number t0 the console.